 Click on a picture

-The harbour at Malcesine on Lake Garda in Italy
+The harbour at Malcesine

 Passenger boat The Mantova which runs between Limone and Malcesine on Lake Garda

-Window boxes and singing canaries in Malcesine on Lake Garda, Italy
+Window boxes and singing canaries in Malcesine

-Cable car from Malcesine up Monte Baldo in Italy
+Cable car from Malcesine up Monte Baldo

-The view from Monte Baldo eastwards, away from Lake Garda in Italy
+The view from Monte Baldo eastwards, away from Lake Garda

 Gentian growing in the alpine meadow on Monte Baldo but which gentian?
 If you can identify the species please email me

 Diminutive dandelions dwarfed by the alpine environment.
-These were on the top of Monte Baldo which rises above Malcesine in Italy
+These were on the top of Monte Baldo

 Paraglider flying from Monte Baldo above Malcesine on Lake Garda in Italy.
-The Dolomite Mountains beyond merge in to the Alps
+The Dolomite Mountains beyond merge into the Alps

 Paragliders take the cable car up from Malcesine to the top of Monte Baldo